spideruci/blinky/README.md

 with the distribution.

-3. Research data, works or publications that make use of this distribution, or its derivative, in source code or in binday form must cite the following research publications.
+3. Research data, works or publications that make use of this distribution, or its derivative, in source code or in binary form must cite the following research publications.

 4. Neither the name of the copyright holder nor the names of its contributors